pharo-project/pharo-website/site/about.md

 ## Pharo is open-source

-Pharo is fully open-source project released under the [MIT license](/web/license).
+Pharo is a fully open-source project released under the [MIT license](/web/license).
+People around the world contribute to Pharo. [ You can find here the pre git contributors ](aboutPreGitContributors)

+Do not forget to sign the [license agreement](http://files.pharo.org/media/PharoSoftwareDistributionAgreement.pdf)

 ## Contact